doddo/gutta-irc-bot/README.md

 Then it is ready to go.

-This version of Gutta requires at least perl 5.16, (but it's not too much work making it run on older perl 5.10 too so maybe in the future it will)
+This version of Gutta requires at least perl 5.10.

 ### Standalone mode